 When working with parametric models, many users expect the same swift interaction from ShapeDiver as they experience in Rhino on their desktops.
 While this is completely understandable, there are many additional steps between the initial parameter change and the final delivery of the solution to your browser.

-Below we go into detail about each of these steps, and we provide some insight on our strategies to improve the response times of your ShapeDiver models.
+Below we go into detail about each of these steps, and we provide some insight into our strategies to improve the response times of your ShapeDiver models.

 Computation Time & Response Time

-In Grasshopper, the main factor determining how fast models are updated is the computation time of a definition.
-In other words, how much time it takes for Rhino to solve the definition for a specific set of inputs.
+With Grasshopper, the main factor determining how fast models are updated is the computation time of a definition.
+In other words, how much time it takes for Rhino to solve the definition for a specific set of inputs?
 On top of the computation time, Rhino also takes some time to render the geometry in the viewport, but this is usually a fraction of the computation time.

 Computation time is a key value in the ShapeDiver context for two reasons:

-Our pricing model is based on it: Free accounts get 5 seconds, PRO accounts get 10 or 30 seconds, Enterprise accounts get unlimited time.
+1. Our pricing model is based on it: Free accounts get 10 seconds, Designer and Designer Plus accounts 10 or option for 30 seconds, and Business gets 30 or option for 60 seconds.
+Enterprise accounts get unlimited time.

-However, computation time is only a subset of the total response time which users experience when changing parameters and interacting with a ShapeDiver model.
+However, computation time is only a subset of the total response time that users experience when changing parameters and interacting with a ShapeDiver model.

 The response time represents the total time elapsed between a request from the ShapeDiver model (for example, the end users updating a parameter) and the moment when the solution is received and displayed in the web browser.
 Overall, this time is the important one to consider for a smooth and enjoyable user experience.
 From the moment a user tweaks a slider, a number of things happen until the viewer refreshes so let’s break down those steps.